 Fuel economy is rated at 19 mpg city/26 mpg highway for the 7-speed automatic and 18 mpg city/ 26 mpg highway for the 6-speed manual transmission.

 The double-wishbone front suspension uses lightweight forged aluminum arms, a lightweight rigid aluminum-alloy cradle, and hollow construction stabilizer bar.
 The independent multi-link rear suspension is also stiffer and lighter than the previous generation design, with the rear cradle entirely integrated into a single part (no welding).
 “High response” shock absorbers are utilized on each corner, with ride comfort enhanced through reduced shock friction.

-The suspension has been revised for 2015 to better meet the needs of sport and daily driving.
-Enhancements include better steering feel through use of revised steering column bushings and steering software, as well as better noise isolation through use of a revised front engine mount design and improved body insulation.
+The suspension was revised last year to better meet the needs of sport and daily driving.
+Enhancements included better steering feel through use of revised steering column bushings and steering software, as well as better noise isolation through use of a revised front engine mount design and improved body insulation.

 Steering is provided by a vehicle-speed-sensitive power-assisted rack-and-pinion design that provides improved response.
 Unwanted steering kickback and vibrations are reduced through use of a solenoid valve that acts like a damper when there is a harsh impact load.
 Vehicle Dynamic Control (VDC) is standard.

 The 370Z and 370Z Touring include standard 4-wheel vented disc brake system that includes Anti-Lock Braking System (ABS) with Electronic Brake force Distribution (EBD) and Brake Assist.